 - 1. Approve the base case load forecasts of ComEd, Ameren Illinois, and MidAmerican as submitted in July 2020. - 2.
 Approve two energy procurement events scheduled for Spring 2021 and Fall 2021.
 The energy amounts to be procured in the spring will be based on the updated March 15, 2021 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
-The energy amounts to be procured in the fall will be based on the July 15, 2021 base case load forecasts developed by Ameren Illinois, midAmerican, and comEd, in accordance with the hedging levels stated in this Plan, and a sultimately approved with the hedging levels stated in this Plan, and as ultimately approved by the ICC. - 3.
+The energy amounts to be procured in the fall will be based on the July 15, 2021 base case load forecasts developed by Ameren Illinois, midAmerican, and comEd, in accordance with the hedging levels stated in this Plan, and a comEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC. - 3.
 Approve two capacity procurement events for Ameren Illinois scheduled for Spring 2021 and Fall 2021.
 The up-to capacity amounts to be procured in the spring will be based on the updated March 15, 2021 base case load forecast developed by Ameren Illinois in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 The up-to capacity amounts to be procured in the fall will be based on the July 15, 2021 base case load forecast developed by Ameren Illinois, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 The up-to capacity approved by the ICC.
-In the fall will be based on the July 15, 2021 base case load forecast developed by Ameren Illinois, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 In the event that legislative changes and/or regulatory decisions render the proposed 2022-2023 and/or 2023-2024 capacity procurements for Ameren Illinois unnecessary and that there is consensus to cancel either procurement among the IPA, ICC Staff, Procurement Monitor and Ameren Illinois, the affected procurements would be cancelled. - 4.
 The March 15, 2021 and the July 15, 2021 forecast updates provided by the utilities to be used to implement this Plan will be pre-approved by the ICC as part of the approval of this Plan, subject to the review and consensus of the IPA, ICC Staff, the Procurement Monitor, and the applicable utility.
 To allow for the filing of forecast updates, a utility which has not intervened in this Plan's approval docket will be allowed to make an informational filing for its March 15, 2021 forecast update with the ICC.
 In the event that the parties do not reach consensus (or reach consensus that the updated load forecast should not be used) on an updated load forecast required in Items 2 and 3 above, then the most recent consensus on either of the updated load forecasts required in Items 2 and 3 above, then the July 2020 load forecast will be used for the applicable procurement event.